ARPA-SIMC/fedora-live-netroot/README.md

 made read-write by the client thanks to an in-memory tmpfs superimposed over the network file system by means of overlayfs kernel module.
 The modifications of the root filesystem get thus lost at every reboot.
 It is however possible to serve the image in read-write mode to a single client.

 The image can be quickly tested in a virtual environment with qemu(-kvm).

 ## Installation, dependencies and compatibility

-For installing the package, simply clone the github source repository in the desired working directory.
+For installing the package, simply clone the github source tree repository in the desired working directory.
 It is assumed that all the operations are done by the `root` user.

-Fedora_live_netroot requires the following packages:
+Fedora-live-netroot requires the following packages:

  * singularity for building the image
  * qemu, syslinux (syslinux-nonlinux if exists), nfs-utils (and a